 - Passed the National Physical Therapy Exam (NPTE®) for physical therapists.
 This exam is based on a comprehensive practice analysis conducted to determine critical knowledge, skills, and abilities of physical therapists.

 - Legally authorized to practice in the state or jurisdiction where they work.

 - Graduated from an accredited physical therapist assistant education program, which is generally a two-year, post-high school degree.

 - Passed the National Physical Therapy Exam (NPTE®) for physical therapist assistants.
-This exam is based on a comprehensive practice analysis conducted to determine critical knowledge, skills and abilities of physical therapist assistants.
+This exam is based on a comprehensive practice analysis conducted to determine the critical knowledge, skills, and abilities of physical therapist assistants.

-- In all jurisdictions, a physical therapist assistant must be licensed or certified to work in that state or jurisdiction .
+- In all jurisdictions, a physical therapist assistant must be legally authorized to work in that state or jurisdiction.